Gas, bloating, and constipation.

 - Candibactin ar/br x30 days + AC Formula II or Diflucan x30 days

-- Candibactin ar/br x30 days + Prescript assist + AC Formula II x30 days at maximum dosages or until symptoms decrease (you should notice a decreased within 2 weeks)
+- Candibactin ar/br x30 days + Prescript assist + AC Formula II x30 days at maximum dosages or until symptoms decrease (you should notice a decrease within 2 weeks)

-- For constipation predominant SIBO or IBS Atrantil has been very effective in helping patients both reduce gas and bloating and improving bowel movements, so I generally recommend the addition of Atrantil if you fall into that category.
-You can see studies showing the benefit of Atrantil here and you can find the supplement here.
+- For constipation-predominant SIBO or IBS, Atrantil has been very effective in helping patients both reduce gas and bloating and improve bowel movements, so I generally recommend the addition of Atrantil if you fall into that category.
+You can see studies showing the benefit of Atrantil here (28).

 - *note that repeat doses may be necessary for complete eradication

 After the bacterial burden has been decreased it’s time to move on to the next phase…